atsyhan/OpenAiApiTest/README.md

 # CSV Categorization with OpenAI API

-This is a simple test application designed to open a CSV file, process its rows line by line, and use the OpenAI API to determine the category and subcategory for each data row.
+This is a simple test console application designed to open a CSV file, process its rows line by line, and use the OpenAI API to determine the category and subcategory for each data row.

 ---